Child Safety – Keeping Your Home Safe for Your Baby

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

+The crib is the main piece of furniture in the bedroom.
 A CSA-approved crib is always the best option.
 It should include a permanent label and detailed manufacturing information, instructions and a warning statement about mattress size and proper use.
 Never use a crib that is missing this label or made before 1987.
 Check that the bars of the crib no more than 6 cm (2 3/8 inches) apart.

 The crib should not have corner posts that stick up.
 Corner posts can be catch‑points for items placed around a child’s neck or clothing worn by the child.
 Unscrew the corner posts or saw them off.